Loop24-AS/ls-rpi5/README.md

   - Restarts udevmon to force-hide the cursor (utilizing separate repository [hideaway.git](https://github.com/Loop24-AS/hideaway)).
   - Waits for the system to get a working internet connection by checking if the player's date and time have synced with NTP.
   - If after the NTP sync, the script notices that it's been more than 30 days since the last NTP sync, it runs `systemupdatedialog.sh`, which will do a full system update and reoot.
   - Pulls this repository for changes and implements any updates.
-If there are updates to itself (i.e. `autorun.sh`), the script restarts using the new version of itself.
+If there are updates to `autorun.sh`, the script restarts using the new version of itself.
   - Re-checks the screen resolution in case there are updates to `setresolution.sh` after the `git pull`.
   - Starts `autorefresh.sh` which will periodically (originally every three hours) do a cache refresh of Chromium if it's running.
   - Runs `generatehash.sh` to generate a unique seven-character code.
 The code is unique and based on the Pi's ethernet MAC address, and it will always stay the same for every specific Raspberry Pi when the script is re-run.